syfurrahman/syfurrahman/README.md

 - 🔭 I’m currently working on ...
 Swift
 - 🌱 I’m currently learning ...
 Swift
 - 👯 I’m looking to collaborate on ...
 Creating projects using React
-- 🤔 I’m looking for help with ... learning about cloud
+- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Twitter](https://twitter.com/Syfur23)
 - 😄 Pronouns: ...
 He/Him